pedro-moreira-ibm/bob-workshop/lab2/README.md

 The application used in this lab corresponds to the application developed in Lab 1.

-> ⚠️ Participants who completed Lab 1 can use their own application files instead of the provided ZIP file.
-> However, some visual or structural differences may exist compared to the reference screenshots used in this guide.

 ## Before Starting

 Make sure you have: